skip to content

 A partnership for mutual development

 When Norway struck oil in the 1970s its oil and gas industry had catching up to do.
 International companies were invited to set up joint ventures and agreements to help the industry develop — and now look where we are today.
 The same approach can apply to Angola where the combination of collaboration with local partners and investment in the local area can develop the Angolan industry.
-Development of the state-owned company, Sonangol – now focused on its core, as well as creation of the National Agency of Petroleum and Gas (ANPG) as the new regulator for the country’s oil industry, are key in this strategy.
-Equinor will continue to work closely with local authorities to share knowledge and competencies from NCS.
+To further support this, the Angolan government is implementing improved fiscal terms to boost oil production from mature fields, a strategy similar to what has been done in Norway.

-Equinor has historically provided support to increase the capacity and expertise in geoscience and petroleum engineering through the establishment of MSc and PhD programmes in Angola, and also with educational projects in rural areas of Angola.
+Equinor has historically provided support to increase the capacity and expertise in geoscience and petroleum engineering through the establishment of MSc and PhD programs in Angola, and also with educational projects in rural areas of Angola.
 In addition, we have supported the efforts to clearing mines across the country left over from the civil war that ended in 2002 and also contributed to a range of other sustainable projects in areas like health and safety, access to water, human rights or climate change adaption.

 We think that we can provide valuable operational and technological experience from NCS, increasing value and reducing carbon footprint.